-Nvidia Plummets Following Lower-Than-Expected Q4 Sales Guidance (NASDAQ:NVDA)
+Nvidia Plummets Following Lower Than Expected Q4 Sales Guidance (NASDAQ:NVDA)

 Q3 earnings came in at $1.84 per share, beating estimates by 13 cents.
 Sales of $3.18 billion missed the $3.24-billion estimate.

 What appears to have investors hitting the sell button is Q4 sales guidance.
-The chipmaker expects sales of $2.7 billion — give or take 2 percent — compared to a $3.4-billion consensus analyst estimate.
+The chipmaker expects sales of $2.7 billion, +/- 2 percent, compared to a $3.4-billion consensus analyst estimate.

 Nvidia also raised its quarterly dividend from 15 cents a share to 16 cents and announced a $7-billion buyback.